bensaufley/jQuery.merryGoRound.js/README.md

 # jQuery.Carousel.js #

-A simple, lightweight jQuery plugin for horizontally-scrolling content blocks
+A simple, lightweight jQuery plugin for horizontally-scrolling content blocks.
+Because what everyone really needed was one more carousel plugin.

 by Ben Saufley ([@bensaufley](http://twitter.com/bensaufley))
 <http://bensaufley.com>